Collective intelligence. What is it and how does it increase the security of the cloud?

 2…By IP REPUTATION SCORE:

-Collective intelligence assigns a reputation score to IP addresses based on past behaviour such as being involved in a DDoS attack or web attack, or through scanning and scraping activity.
+Collective intelligence assigns a reputation score to IP addresses based on past behavior such as being involved in a DDoS attack or web attack, or through scanning and scraping activity.
 If the site or platform is accessed through an IP address with a low score, an alarm is triggered and the vendor is prepared in the case of an attack.

 Leveraging collective intelligence to boost cloud safety in any organization is beneficial in both the short term and long term.
 Due to the complexity of some attacks and limitations of certain forms of equipment, it is best to identify a multi-layered defense that can work to ensure the cloud offers you the scale you need at the moment it is most needed.